Methods and Events

 $(function() {

-// create a new widget instance
+// Create a new component instance.

 $("#animal").kendoAutoComplete({ dataSource: [ "Ant", "Antilope", "Badger", "Beaver", "Bird" ] });